AI-4-SE/rag-config-val/README.md

 </details>

 ### RQ2.1: Validation Failures
 We derived eight distinct failure categories from the vanilla LLMs and the best perfroming RAG variant R1.
 The table below summarizes the failure categories along with a brief description and example per category.
+We also show the final revised validation prompt.

 <details>
   <summary><strong>Failure Categories from vanilla LLMs and R1</strong></summary>